dedupeio/dedupe/docs/Making-smart-comparisons.rst

 Learning good blocking rules for given data
 -------------------------------------------

-Dedupe comes with a long set of predicate blocks and can create canopies for any field.
-When these are combined dedupe have hundreds of possible blocking rules to choose from.
-We will want to find a small set of these rules that minimizes the number of distinct records in a block while ensuring that nearly all true duplicates are in some block.
+Dedupe comes with a long set of predicates, and when these are combined dedupe can have hundreds of possible blocking rules to choose from.
+We will want to find a small set of these rules that covers every labeled duplicated pair but minimizes the total number pairs dedupe will have to compare.

 While we approach this problem by using greedy algorithm, particularly `Chvatal's Greedy Set-Cover algorithm <http://www.cs.ucr.edu/~neal/Papers/Young08SetCover.pdf>`__.
-With a set of pairs that are labeled as distinct pairs or duplicate pairs, and we try to find the best set of predicates.